danielshervheim/danielshervheim.github.io/content/about.md

 ## Hey there,

-I'm Dan!
+I'm Daniel!

-I'm interested in technology and art, which has led me to study computer graphics.
+I'm currently a designer at Apple.

-I graduated in January 2022 with an M.S. in computer science from the University of Minnesota.
-During my time there, I worked as a computer science teaching assistant and at [AISOS](http://aisos.umn.edu/), where I helped build informative digital experiences.
+Previously I studied computer science at the University of Minnesota and worked both as a CSCI teaching assistant, and in the [AISOS](http://aisos.umn.edu/) lab where I helped build informative digital experiences.

-I currently work at Apple as a graphics engineer.

-In my spare time I like to read, draw, play games, listen to podcasts, and spend time with my friends and family.
+In my spare time I like to read, listen to podcasts, explore the great outdoors, and spend time with my friends and family.

 My resume is available [here](https://docs.google.com/document/d/15qzsC1fZBmPHVkkWohMgnye5y0L1zPw6r998nnW5ZO0/edit?usp=sharing).